A young man and woman sitting at a laptop having a discussion with their tutor

 *The Child Protection module must be completed as part of your Child Protection induction with completion rates monitored.
 We recommend that you complete the Child Protection module before your departure in the autumn.

-The modules are free to all ELAs allocated for the year 2023/2024 and you will be able to access the modules from early September until 30 November 2023.
+The modules are free to all ELAs and you will be able to access the modules from early September until the end of October.

 Please note that the course is optional but we strongly recommend that you undertake it to enhance your professional development.
 What's more, you’ll be joining a community of Language Assistants improving the performance and experience of their learners.